GuardianLabs/ERCs/ERCS/erc-draft_composite_policy.md

 - Test suite demonstrating policy composition and evaluation

 The implementation demonstrates how to construct policies from individual artifacts and how the handler evaluates these policies within a transaction context.

+### Satellite Functionality

+The computational capabilities of the proposed system are inherently Turing-complete, as it is built on a Turing-complete runtime environment.
+This allows for extensive flexibility in policy definition and execution.
+The primary limitations relate to:

+1. Integration with off-chain systems
+2. Policy logic definition
+3. Efficient variable supply mechanisms

+The reference implementation addresses these challenges by providing several additional components:

+- Variable mapping utilities that facilitate conversion between off-chain variables and their on-chain artifact parameter representations
+- Comprehensive examples of fully on-chain policy implementations
+- A domain-specific language (DSL) and accompanying compiler for intuitive policy composition using existing artifacts
+- An intermediate representation parser that enables custom policy definition approaches beyond the provided DSL
+- Client-side implementations facilitating seamless integration between off-chain systems and on-chain policies

+These components demonstrate how the standard can be extended to support various implementation needs while maintaining compatibility with the core specification.
+The approach enables significant enhancement of decentralized application capabilities, allowing both native dApps and traditional Web2 applications to leverage on-chain policy enforcement.

 ## Security Considerations